 Each project/presentation is limited to 15 minutes including setup and questions and answers.
 The project/presentation will be judged using the following four criteria:

 1. Project Overview

-Prior to their presentation, each student is required to submit by e-mail to Joe Lynch a word document containing a project overview.
+Prior to their presentation, each student is required to submit by e-mail to Gabrielle Gary a word document containing a project overview.
 The overview should be single-spaced, 12-point font, 250 words or less.
 Project title, department and author name(s) are to be clearly indicated at the top of the sheet.
 Project overviews will be used to inform the judges of the important aspects of the project by providing a brief background, a statement of the problem, methods used with results, and conclusions.